 Groundwater was encountered in 28 of the 55 test pits excavated as part of this investigation, with continuous seepage filling the test pits with standing water columns as much as 3 feet deep during logging efforts.
 These test pits were excavated in early to late June, and the groundwater level was likely to be at or near its annual high.
-Springs were observed in the northeastern part of the property, associated with an area containing standing water and abundant hydrophilic vegetation.
+Springs were observed near the northeastern part of the property, associated with a delineated wetland area containing standing water and abundant hydrophilic vegetation.
 Though no standing water was observed elsewhere on the property (aside from a small man-made pond), other areas were noted to contain similar hydrophilic vegetation and have moist surficial soils.
 The groundwater seepage was as shallow as 3 feet below existing grade, and appears to coincide with the presence of the fat clay seams found both above and below the weathered Wasatch Formation.
 These clay seams are the likely reason for the persistent shallow groundwater conditions observed across the property, which act as aquitards that induce a localized perched groundwater condition.

 Given the existing data, it is expected that groundwater levels will fluctuate both seasonally and annually, and the risk associated with shallow groundwater hazards is considered to be high.
 Spring thaw and runoff are likely to significantly contribute to elevated groundwater conditions.
-Shallow groundwater issues can be mitigated through appropriate grading measures and/or the avoidance of the construction of residences with basements, or constructing basements with foundation drains.
+Shallow groundwater issues can be mitigated through appropriate grading measures, the installation of land drains, the construction of basements with foundation drains, and/or the avoidance of the construction of residences with basements, or some combination of the aforementioned